 #endif // PIDTEMP

-To get the values from your printer, you can consult them on the Internet or you can make them yourself with an internal Marlin function called PID Autotune.
+To obtain the values for your printer you can either look them up online or calculate them with a Marlin built-in function called PID Autotune.

-After heating and cooling the hotend 8 times, it will finish and display the following information.
-You only have to take the values of Kp, Ki and Kd and enter them in your firmware, in the fields DEFAULT_Kp, DEFAULT_Ki and DEFAULT_Kd.
+After heating and cooling the hotend 8 times, the process will finish and show the following information.
+Just take the Kp, Ki and Kd values and enter them in your firmware in the DEFAULT_Kp, DEFAULT_Ki and DEFAULT_Kd fields.

 bias: 92 d: 92 min: 196.56 max: 203.75